 9. Baby Acne:

 Baby acne is a collection of small red bumps, develops normally on newborn baby’s skin.
 It develops generally within the first two to four weeks after baby’s birth.
 It can appears anywhere on the face of the newborn, but usually on the cheeks, chin or forehead.
 Although there is no known cause of this acne according to doctors but it is completely harmless and temporary.
-Baby acne clears up on its own but if it doesn’t clear up, contact your paediatrician.
+Baby acne clears up on its own but if it doesn’t clear up, contact your pediatrician.

 However, you can try some natural remedies to clear acne early.
 In the earlier days, baby’s skin is quite soft and delicate, therefore gently wash baby’s face and dry with soft cloth.
 But you should avoid excessive washing and over dressing.
 Simultaneously, apply breast milk on the affected area.